netdata/netdata/docs/configure/secure-nodes.md

 ```

 See the [web server](/web/server/README.md#access-lists) docs for additional details about access lists.
 You can take
-access lists one step further by [enabling SSL](/web/server/README.md#enabling-tls-support) to encrypt data in transit.
+access lists one step further by [enabling SSL](/web/server/README.md#enabling-tls-support) to encrypt data from local
+dashboard in transit.
+The connection to Netdata Cloud is always secured with TLS.

 ## Use a reverse proxy